Stillwater’s Rob Walker: The Technician

 The Follies and the Stage Before the Stage

-Before Stillwater came calling, Rob had already stood on one of the most formative stages Middle Georgia music ever produced, and it was in his own high school gymnasium.
+Before Stillwater came calling, Rob had stood on one of the most formative stages Middle Georgia music ever produced, and it was in his own high school gym.

-In 1972, Rob Walker was in that stage band.
-The lineup was Rob on guitar, alongside Sebie Lacey, Mike Causey, Daniel Bud Ford on bass, Eddie Stone on keyboards, and Chuck Meese.
+In 1972, Rob Walker was in The Stage Band with Rob on guitar, alongside Sebie Lacey, Mike Causey, Daniel Bud Ford on bass, Eddie Stone on keyboards, and Chuck Meese.
 Several of those young men would spend the rest of their lives playing music together in various combinations.
 Sebie and Mike were months away from joining Bobby Golden to form what would become Stillwater.
 Eddie Stone would eventually become Rob's musical partner, performing as an acoustic duo and sharing stages in Doc Holliday and the Has Beens for years to come.

 The Follies stage band of 1972 was, in retrospect, something close to a rehearsal for the next fifty years.

-For Rob, who had only arrived in Warner Robins in 1971 when his Air Force father was transferred there, the Follies was also a way of finding his footing in a new town fast.
+For Rob, who had only arrived in Warner Robins in 1971, the Follies was also a way of finding his footing in a new town fast.
 He came in as an outsider, as military kids always do, and the stage gave him a community before he'd had time to build one any other way.
 It was a pattern he'd repeat.
-Arriving somewhere new and finding the music and belonging.
+Arriving somewhere new, finding the music and belonging.

 Rob returned to the Follies more than once across the years.
-In 2015 and again in 2019, when former Follies performers gathered for reunion shows —Rob was in the All-Band both times, alongside Al Scarborough and other Middle Georgia musicians who had been circling the same orbit for half a century.
-The 2019 event, held at Robins Air Force Base, a sold-out sit-down dinner and concert for 600 people at $100 a ticket.
+In 2015 and again in 2019, when former Follies performers gathered for reunion shows, Rob was in the All-Star Band both times, alongside Al Scarborough and other Middle Georgia musicians who had been circling the same orbit for half a century.
+The 2019 event, held at Robins Air Force Base, was a sold-out sit-down dinner and concert for 600 people at $100 a ticket.

 The Follies reunion wasn't just nostalgia.
-It was a Ronald Barnes tribute, recognizing how his efforts shapes the trajectory of a whole musical generation, and that generation knew it.
+It was a Ronnie Barnes tribute, recognizing how his efforts shaped the trajectory of a whole musical generation, and that generation knew it.

 The Guitar Player's Guitar Player

-Rob Walker was also a songwriter in a band that took its writing seriously.
+Rob was a songwriter in a band that took its writing seriously.
 Mike Causey ranks Rob's songwriting alongside his guitar playing, which, given what Mike thinks of Rob's guitar playing, is saying something.
 The Stillwater records are ensemble documents, built from the collective creative life of men who had been playing together long enough that the parts fit without being forced.
 Rob's contributions to that writing are woven into the fabric of both albums.
-He wrote the way he played; with the ensemble in mind, not the solo.
+He wrote with the ensemble in mind, not the solo.

 Onstage, opening for bands like the Atlanta Rhythm Section, Charlie Daniels Band, and Foreigner, Rob learned how to read a crowd from the edge of the lights.
 He learned how to ride out nights when everything clicked and nights when nothing did.
 Neither one would ever rewrite his sense of who he was.